-The only tedious thing you can have here is the fact that it compels you to incur expense.
+The only trouble you can have here is the fact that it forces you to make expenses.

-I think that this fact, [namely] that it is the participating states [that decide on the adoption of documents] not the Consultative Political Committee, has a qualitative aspect.
+I think that this fact, [namely] that it is the participating states [that decide on the adoption of documents] not the Political Consultative Committee, has a qualitative aspect.
 This is valid as it extends to any relationships.